Overdrive77/BioSynapStudio-Public/README.md

-One day, God sat down with an angel, grinning like a mad scientist.
+## One day, God sat down with an angel, grinning like a mad scientist.

-“I’ve had an idea,” He said.
+> “I’ve had an idea,” He said.
 “A really big one.
-I’m calling it… Life.”
+I'm calling it... **Life**.”

 The angel raised an eyebrow.
-“Life?”
+**"Life?"**
-“What even is that?”
+*"What even is that?"*

 God lit up.
-“Okay, hear me out—membranes, ion channels, dendrites… stuff that zaps, thinks, and sometimes questions its own existence.”
+"Okay, hear me out—membranes, ion channels, dendrites… stuff that zaps, thinks, and sometimes questions its own existence."

 The angel blinked.
-“Wait.
-You’re building thinking jelly?”
+**"Wait.
+You're building thinking jelly?"**

-“Exactly!”
+"Exactly!"
 God said, proud.
-“It runs on sodium, potassium, and poor decisions!”
+"It runs on sodium, potassium, and poor decisions!"

 The angel scratched their halo.
-“Umm… I don’t think the other angels are going to get this.”
+**"Umm...
+I don’t think the other angels are going to get this."**
-“They’re still trying to figure out the platypus.”
+*"They're still trying to figure out the platypus."*

 God just shrugged.
-“They’ll get it eventually.
-Right after someone invents coffee.”
+**"They'll get it eventually.
+Right after someone invents coffee."**

-⸻
+---

-Fast forward to today… and here I am, in my home lab, building that same spark from scratch.
+### ⚡ Fast forward to today…

+Here I am, in my home lab, building that same spark from scratch:
 Membranes.
 Ion channels.
 Emotions.
 Spikes.

-Not metaphorically.
-Literally.
+**Not metaphorically.
+Literally.**

-It’s called BioSynapStudio.
+🎛️ It’s called **BioSynapStudio**
-Not an AI framework.
-A Synthetic Intelligence engine.
+> Not an AI framework.
+> A **Synthetic Intelligence engine**.

 Textbook neuroscience—running in code.

+---

 And if you’re still scratching your halo…
 Don’t worry.
-You’ll get it. 😉
+**You’ll get it. 😉 Eventually.**
-Eventually.

 ![BioSynapStudio Banner](https://github.com/user-attachments/assets/f9bf6da7-dcc8-45a8-9605-0eafdcd64ddf)